mode19/humanreadable/docs/_posts/2017-11-14-manage-newsfeeds-with-newsbeuter-and-digitalocean.md

 ![Newsbeuter initial screenshot](https://2.bp.blogspot.com/-6tI0ammr0Xk/WgoZwLs6Q0I/AAAAAAAAAAo/W7733oOUPTQhEGObdcqGkFOC7pz3UsjxwCEwYBhgL/s1600/newsbeuter_after_initial_refresh.png "Newsbeuter Initial Screenshot")

-To get started just press 'R' to reload all feeds.
+Welcome to the main screen of Newsbeuter, the layout consists of three main sections.
+A title bar, a list of content and at the bottom is a menu bar summarizing commands currently available.
+In this case the content list contains the six feeds we added to the urls file.
+To get started just press <kb>R</kb> to reload all feeds.
 This will go through each URL and fetch its content.
-In this case thousands of unread articles will appear so if you're feeling overwhelmed just press 'C' to catch up and mark everything as read.
-Typically you press 'R' to reload all your feeds to see if any new items have arrived.
-Press '?" to get a full list of commands
+In this case thousands of unread articles will appear so if you're feeling overwhelmed just press <kb>C</kb> to catch up and mark everything as read.
+Typically you press <kb>R</kb> to reload all your feeds to see if any new items have arrived.
+Press <kb>?</kb> to get a full list of commands

 Newsbeuter starts off in the Feeds List View and is structured as follows: